 The Status Audio BT One Wireless on-ear headphones don't have a companion app.

-The Status Audio BT One have reasonable Bluetooth connectivity.
-They support Bluetooth 5.0 but not NFC or multi-device pairing, which is a little annoying if you swap between listening to content on your phone and computer.
+The Status Audio BT One have great Bluetooth connectivity.
+They support Bluetooth 5.0 and can be paired with up to two devices at the same time.
+However, they don't support NFC pairing.
 Except for Android mobile devices, their latency on most devices is a little too high for them to be ideal for streaming video or playing video games.
 However, they support aptX-LL codec for low-latency wireless audio.
 It's also worth mentioning that devices and apps compensate for latency differently, so your experience in the real world may vary.

 The Status Audio BT One Wireless on-ear headphones are Bluetooth-only.